-These articles about Creativity are the google translation of the posts I publish on my french blog called Créativité(s)
+These articles are the google translation of the posts I publish on the french version of the Blog YesPainting.

 "Oh !
 It’s very beautiful my darling!"